framboise-pi/Parole/README.md

 <br>On opening .paz file, you will be asked for the password.

 ## To resume
-A .paz file will contain all data, it is crypted (fernet-key) and protected by a password.
+A .paz file will contain all data, it is crypted (fernet-key) and protected by a password (crypted within the file).
-<br>This way it should be safe as an unkown user, even with the fernet-key, will need the traditionnal password (crypted within the file) to open a .paz file.
+<br>Keep separated parole.py and .paz

 ## Data
 site URL | Site name | User nickname(optionnal) | User connection | User password | Comment(optionnal)